 The card’s rewards structure also falls short of top competitors because of the limited amount of 3% cash back categories, while 2% cash back is available only on Apple Pay purchases.
 You’ll only receive 1% cash back when you use the actual card.

 If you’re not an iPhone user, there are other cash back credit cards that will get much more value from your regular spending.
-The Citi® Double Cash Card*, for example, offers 2% cash back rewards on every purchase you make (1% cash back when you buy, plus 1% as you pay for those purchases).
+The Citi® Double Cash Card, for example, offers 2% cash back rewards on every purchase you make (1% cash back when you buy, plus 1% as you pay for those purchases).
 That’s regardless of whether you pay with a mobile wallet or not and also has no annual fee.
-The Blue Cash Preferred® Card from American Express, with a $0 introductory annual fee for the first year and $95 after.
-It has cash back rewards that we deemed “exceptional” in some categories, like 6% at U.S. supermarkets for the first $6,000 you spend every year, then 1%.
+The Blue Cash Preferred® Card from American Express, with a $0 intro annual fee for the first year, then $95, has cash back rewards that we deemed “exceptional” in some categories, like 6% at U.S. supermarkets for the first $6,000 you spend every year, then 1%.
 And if you’re looking for a travel rewards card, then the Chase Sapphire Preferred is our clear winner among cards with an annual fee under $100.